zephyrproject-rtos/zephyr/doc/application/index.rst

    :file:`boards/ARCHITECTURE/BOARD/BOARD_defconfig` in the Zephyr base directory.

-2. Any CMakeCache entries entries that are prefixed with :makevar:`CONFIG_`.
+2. Any CMakeCache entries that are prefixed with :makevar:`CONFIG_`.

 3. One or more application-specific configuration files.